SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 ## Purpose/Scope

-This application demonstrates how to update new firmware to SiWx91x using local HTTP/HTTPS server or cloud storage server.
+This application shows how to update the TA(NWP) or M4 firmware of a device via Wi-Fi by downloading an update from a remote HTTP/HTTPS server.
+The server can be run on a local PC(Apache server) or hosted on a cloud service like Amazon AWS or Microsoft Azure.
+Here's how the update process works:

-> **Note:** By enabling HTTPS_SUPPORT Flag in `app.c` file, the same HTTP_OTAF application is used for HTTPS_OTAF.
+> **Note:** By enabling the `HTTPS_SUPPORT` flag in the `app.c` file, the same HTTP OTA (Over-the-Air) application can be used for HTTPS OTA.

-In this application, the SiWx91x connects to an Access Point, configures as HTTP/HTTPS client and establishes connection with HTTP/HTTPS server (Apache server) or the cloud storage server (i.e., AWS S3 bucket/Azure Blob storage).
-After successful HTTP/HTTPS connection, SiWx91x sends firmware file request (HTTP GET Request) to remote server and server responds with Firmware file.
+- **Connection**: The device connects to a Wi-Fi network and acts as a HTTP/HTTPS client.
+- **Request**: The device sends a request to the HTTP/HTTPS server for the firmware update file.

-The server transferred firmware file gets loaded/updated in the SiWx91x flash memory.
-After successful firmware update, the [sl_si91x_http_otaf()](https://docs.silabs.com/wiseconnect/3.0.13/wiseconnect-api-reference-guide-fw-upgrade/service-firmware-upgrade-functions#sl-si91x-http-otaf) API returns success response.
+- **Download**: The server sends the firmware file to the device.
+- **Update**: The device writes the new firmware to its memory and then restarts to complete the update.

+This process allows the device to update its software over the air (OTA) without needing a physical connection.

 ## Prerequisites/Setup Requirements